cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The remainder of this section is structured as follows.
 The syntax for FLPs is described in {{flp}}.
 The generic transformation of an FLP into Prio3 is specified in {{prio3-construction}}.
-Next, a concrete FLP suitable for any validity circuit is specified in {{flp-generic}}.
+Next, a concrete FLP suitable for any validity circuit is specified in {{flp-bbcggi19}}.
 Finally, instantiations of Prio3 for various types of measurements are specified in
 {{prio3-instantiations}}.
 Test vectors can be found in {{test-vectors}}.